Archive | Miscellaneous RSS feed for this section

 Twice Exceptional Kids

 “Spotlight on 2e Series” include booklets on Twice Exceptional Children- Bright kids with learning issues.
-Many of these kids may also have ADD, sensory problems, vision issues, Asperger Syndrome, or […]
+Many of these kids may also have ADD, sensory problems, vision issues, Asperger Syndrome, or other complications.
+The “Spotlight on 2e Series” will help you understand that great, gifted child with special needs you know… Help others understand that child… Or provide you with […]

 Read full story Comments { 0 }